Throwback Thursday: Mercedes-Benz Research Vehicles

-Carl Benz designed his famous Patent Motor Car 125 years ago in 1886 based on the principal that research is a motor of progress.
+Carl Benz designed his famous Patent Motor Car over 125 years ago in 1886 based on the principal that research is a motor of progress.
 He calculated, tinkered, discarded ideas – and in the end went on to build a vehicle that apart from the wheels had little in common with previous ones.

 Daimler is the world’s oldest car manufacturer and successes have always been due to the in-depth research and innovation.
 The Mercedes-Benz brand adopted this prinicipal and in turn seen the same successes.
 Engineering under the three-pointed star is always ahead of its time, setting the standards on a global scale.
 This applies particularly to the company’s research cars, the features that designers and engineers realise in the fully operational research cars often extend far into the future – but every now and then, one of these features will find its way into a current Mercedes-Benz vehicle.